stanislawbartkowski/MockRestService/README.md

 # MockRestService

-A simple solution to mock network traffic as HTTP POST request.
+A simple solution to mock network traffic as HTTP POST/GET request.
 It is also an example of utilizing simple RestService library. https://github.com/stanislawbartkowski/RestService

 Can be easily extended to more HTTP methods.<br><br>
 The solution as provided as two Eclipse projects: the server and the client.